Lasers, lights and fillers are often used to treat acne scars.

 Skin resurfacing can soften the scar, even out discolouration and produce a smoother and tighter skin appearance.

-New treatments using ‘non-ablative’ (non-wounding) lasers to stimulate new collagen production do not damage the top layer of the skin and may be used for soft, indented scars.
+A new acne scar treatment using ‘non-ablative’ (non-wounding) lasers to stimulate new collagen production do not damage the top layer of the skin and may be used for soft, indented scars.

 Fractional laser treatment, also known as fractional resurfacing, is a treatment for improving skin texture and blending-in imperfections such as acne scarring.